cossio/SamApp2024.jl/README.md

 RFAM_VERSION = "14.7"
 ```

-where `[path to local Rfam directory]` should be replaced with the path to some local directory of your choosing, where the package will place data downloaded from Rfam.
+where `[path to local Rfam directory]` should be replaced with the path to some local directory in your system, where the package will place data downloaded from Rfam.

 Lastly, import the package within a Julia session by running: